-I declare that, to the best of my knowledge and belief, during the year ended 31 December 2019 there have been no contraventions of:
+I declare that, to the best of my knowledge and belief, during the year ended 31 December 2022 here have been no contraventions of:

-- (i) the auditor independence requirements as set out in the Corporations Act 2001 and the Australian Charities and Not-forprofits Commission Act 2012 in relation to the audit; and. - (ii) no contraventions of any applicable code of professional conduct in relation to the audit.
+- i. the auditor independence requirements as set out in the Corporations Act 2001 and the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - ii. any applicable code of professional conduct in relation to the audit.